 5. Work on improving your watch time.

 YouTube tracks how engaging a video is by analyzing how many people start and continue watching it.
-If YouTube notices a video is performing poorly (i.e. lots of people leaving before it’s done), then it won’t show that video at the top of search results as often.
+If YouTube notices a video is performing poorly (i.e. lots of people leaving early on), then it won’t recommend your video.

 You can see how engaging your videos are by looking at your channel’s analytics and examining the audience retention.